nishizumi-maho/nishizumi-setups-sync/README.md

 share or run this file directly without needing Python.
 The program stores its configuration in `user_config.json` next to the executable, so ensure the folder containing the `.exe` allows write access.

-## Future Ideas

-- Display a progress bar for long operations.
-- Send a notification when the sync completes or if an error occurs.